ashutoshmjain/gita/src/prologue.md

 >
 > all these have been represented. **But, after all, no writer of this work is to be found on earth.**
 >
->"Brahma said.
+> *`Brahma` said*
 >
-> 'I esteem thee for thy knowledge of divine mysteries, before the whole body of celebrated Munis distinguished for the sanctity of their lives.
+> I esteem thee for thy knowledge of divine mysteries, before the whole body of celebrated `Munis` distinguished for the sanctity of their lives.
 >
 > I know thou hast revealed the divine word, even from its first utterance, in the language of truth.
 >